-- Quest School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in the Acceptable use and Online Safety policy and audit. - Quest School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- Rowhill School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in acceptable use policies and online safety policy. - Rowhill School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.